spruceid/wallet/README.md

 $ flutter run  --no-sound-null-safety                                 # Run on emulator
 ```

-(NOTE: While our implmentation does not require `--no-sound-null-safely` flag, some
+(NOTE: While our implmentation uses sound null safety, we enable the `--no-sound-null-safely` flag because some
 dependencies currently do not)

 If any errors are encountered, the first thing to try is running